nautobot/nautobot-app-data-validation-engine/docs/user/app_data_compliance.md

 There are two options for where to include these data compliance rule classes:
 1. In a remote Git repository *(recommended)*
-2. In the plugin's code
+2. In the app's code

 #### Writing Data Compliance Rules in a Remote Git Repository

 A Git repository can be configured to add the `data compliance rules` context to store `DataComplianceRule` classes in source control.
-The plugin looks for a folder in your repo called `custom_validators`, and any Python files within that folder containing classes that implement `DataComplianceRule` will be imported.
-No code within the plugin itself needs to be added, changed, or modified.
+The app looks for a folder in your repo called `custom_validators`, and any Python files within that folder containing classes that implement `DataComplianceRule` will be imported.
+No code within the app itself needs to be added, changed, or modified.

 Below is a template data compliance rule class that would be stored in `custom_validators/my_data_compliance_rules.py` in a remote Git repository: